Spring Into Shade Sale — Up to 40% OffShop Now →

 • Cons: higher upfront cost

 A realistic planning range for motorization is often an additional $200–$500 per shade depending on size and motor type.
-If you’ll raise and lower the shade daily, it can be worth it.
+If you'll raise and lower the shade daily, it can be worth it.
+World Wide Shades offers motorized outdoor shades with battery or hardwired options — see our smart home motorized shades setup guide for details on integrating outdoor shades with Alexa, Google Home, and other smart home platforms.

 If you're motorizing, think about power early: